Supposeduck30/NeuralNetworkSimple/README.md

 - Make sure you have python installed.
 - Save the script as NeuralNetworkSimple.py
 - Run the script in your terminal with "python NeuralNetworkSimple.py"
+- You can also copy and paste the code into an IDE and run it there

 ## How it works
 It basically trains a neural network with 2 input neurons, 2 hidden nuerons, and 1 output neuron.